OdyseeTeam/odysee-android/README.md

 # Odysee Android

+To build the app, even as a debug APK, you will need to copy `app/twitter.properties.sample` file as `app/twitter.properties`

 ## Release
-To create an APK file which can be installed on real devices, you will need to create a digital signature and then edit app/build.gradle file the following way:
+To create an APK file which can be installed on real devices, you will need to create a digital signature and then edit `app/build.gradle` file the following way:

 ```groovy
 android {